peter-murray/node-hue-api/README.md

 ### Using Hue Remote API
 This library has support for interacting with the `Hue Remote API` as well as local network connections.
+There are some limitations on the remote endpoints, but the majority of them will function as they would on a local network.

-It is rather involved to set up a remote connection, but not too onerous if you desire such a thing.
+It can be rather involved to set up a remote connection, but not too onerous if you desire such a thing.

 The complete documentation for doing this is detailed in the [Remote API](docs/remoteApi.md) and associated links.

 * [Example for connecting remotely for the first time](./examples/v3/remote/accessFromScratch.js)